peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

 The exact value of the rational number if possible; otherwise, the rounded version of the result if a context is given.
 Returns not-a-number (NaN) if the context is null and the result can't be exact because it has a nonterminating binary expansion.

+<a id="ToHalfBits"></a>
+### ToHalfBits

+    public short ToHalfBits();

+Converts this value to its closest equivalent as a binary floating-point number, expressed as an integer in the IEEE 754 binary16 format (also known as a "half-precision" floating-point number).
+The half-even rounding mode is used.
+If this value is a NaN, sets the high bit of the binary16 number's significand area for a quiet NaN, and clears it for a signaling NaN.
+Then the other bits of the significand area are set to the lowest bits of this object's unsigned significand, and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.

+<b>Return Value:</b>

+The closest binary floating-point number to this value, expressed as an integer in the IEEE 754 binary16 format.
+The return value can be positive infinity or negative infinity if this value exceeds the range of a floating-point number in the binary16 format.

 <a id="ToInt16Checked"></a>
 ### ToInt16Checked